 Typhonus also has a Starscream moment in the first season finale, when he responds to Able Squad taking Phaeton hostage by reminding them that everyone is expendable.
 It doesn't work out well for him either.

-Hilariously enough, this is what Cobra Commander becomes after Serpentor becomes head of Cobra in season two of the original G.I.
-Joe cartoon.
+Hilariously enough, this is what Cobra Commander becomes after Serpentor becomes head of Cobra in season two of GI Joe A Real American Hero.
 However, Serpentor was more than willing to leave Cobra Commander behind to be either captured by the Joes or to die in the miniseries in which he (Serpentor) first appeared.
 Cobra Commander then pointed out that sooner or later that the rest of the Cobra would realize that Serpentor was not perfect and that a scapegoat would be needed when things fail.
 Also, Serpentor usually never finds out about Cobra Commander's attempts to kill him.
 The closest Serpentor got to finding out was in the episode where Cobra Commander summoned an Eldritch Abomination to kill Serpentor, though Serpentor thought that the Joes were the ones behind the attack in the end.

-Gantu on Lilo And Stitch The Series.
+Gantu on Lilo & Stitch: The Series.
 While not actively attempting to overthrow Hamsterviel, he does take opportunities to break away from him.
 When he got 627 and Dupe, for example.

 In the '80s version, both Beast Man and Clawful had Starscreamish tendencies.
 Beastman only passively resented Skeletor and intended to wait for a good moment, but Clawful threatened to overthrow Skeletor to his face and then laughed off his threats.
 (Of course, Clawful was dumber than a box of hammers, especially in the remake.
 Clearly, he wasn't a threat.)